Stefan Stålhandske, Production technician at Emba Machinery.

 You mentioned versatility – what measurements do you carry out?

 Flatness measurements on large, heavy components, as well as straightness measurements on long beams with linear guides.
 During installation, we align machine ends with the aid of hole centring/shaft alignment.
 We also measure straightness and squareness at this time, as well as parallelism between various linear movements.
-These measurements are performed with an E720 supplemented with brackets.
-To measure parallelism between rolls, we have opted to supplement the system with the Roll alignment kit E975.
+These measurements are performed with an Easy-Laser® E720 supplemented with brackets.
+To measure parallelism between rolls, we have opted to supplement the system with a roll alignment system.
 The instruments have also been used to perform measurements in machine tools and in order to check that diabase surface plates are level.
 So yes, versatility really is the right word.

 How has knowledge of how to use the instruments been secured?